Trilinear polarity: Construction of the trilinear pole

+The reverse construction instead proceeds by constructing the anticevian triangle of P.

 Let the line L meet the sides BC, CA, AB of triangle △ABC at X, Y, Z respectively.
 Let the pairs of lines (BY, CZ), (CZ, AX), (AX, BY) meet at U, V, W. Triangles △ABC and △UVW are in perspective and let P be the center of perspectivity.
 P is the trilinear pole of the line L.

 Some trilinear polars

 Some of the trilinear polars are well known.